-- a) Comprehensive Development formation of individuals to expand access to human capital training through educational programs and inclusive training that allows them to function and integrate into competitive labor scenarios aligned with Puerto Rico's strategic economic development plan. - b) Provide aid, support, and follow-up services to individuals to expand and integrate access to inter-agency information that offers opportunities based on the needs of individuals and/or families according to demographic distribution and skills.

-- c) Update infrastructure and information systems mechanisms to achieve transparency, compliance, and commercial and productive agility by providing stakeholders with an integrated information system mechanism. - d) Designing multisectoral strategic alliances to maximize the power of strategic alliances it is imperative to participate and coordinate with various sectors.
-These alliances support and facilitate labor development and the creation of new economic opportunities. - (2) Goals.
-Describe the goals for achieving this vision based on the analysis of (a) regarding the State's economic conditions, workforce, and workforce development activities.
-This must include- - A. Goals for preparing an educated and skilled workforce, including preparing youth and individuals with barriers to employment3 and other populations.4 - B. Goals for meeting employers' skilled workforce needs.
+- Comprehensive Development formation of individuals to expand access to human capital training through educational programs and inclusive training that allows them to function and integrate into competitive labor scenarios aligned with Puerto Rico's strategic economic development plan. - 2.
+Provide aid, support, and follow-up services to individuals to expand and integrate access to inter-agency information that offers opportunities based on the needs of individuals and/or families according to demographic distribution and skills. - 3.
+Update infrastructure and information systems mechanisms to achieve transparency, compliance, and commercial and productive agility by providing stakeholders with an integrated information system mechanism. - 4.
+Designing multisectoral strategic alliances to maximize the power of strategic alliances it is imperative to participate and coordinate with various sectors.
+These alliances support and facilitate labor development and the creation of new economic opportunities.